-Sector Plan Description summary Community Assets Heritage Assets Investment Properties Other Assets Intangible Assets PPE is carried at cost less accumulated depreciation and any impairment losses, except for land and buildings which are revalued.
-Heritage assets, which are culturally significant resources and which are shown at cost, are nor depreciated due to the uncertainty regaring their estimated useful lives.
-Similarly, land is not depreciated as it is deemed to have an indefinite life.
+Sector Plan Description summary Community Assets Heritage Assets Investment Properties Other Assets Intangible Assets PPE is carried at cost less accumulated depreciation and any impairment losses, except for land and buildings which are revalued.Heritage assets, which are culturally significant resources and which are shown at cost, are nor depreciated due to the uncertainty regaring their estimated useful lives.Similarly, land is not depreciated as it is deemed to have an indefinite life.
 Subsequent expenditure relating to property, plant and equipment is capitalized if it is probable the future economic benefits or potential service delivery of the asset are enhanced in excess of the originally assessed standard of performance.
 If expenditure only restores the originally assessed standard o performance, then is it regarded as repairs and maintenance and is expensed.
 The enhancement of an existing asset so that is use is expanded or the further development of an asset so that its original life is extended is examples of subsequent expenditure which are capitalized.
 The difference between the net book value of assets (cost less accumulated depreciation) and the sales proceeds is reflected as a gain or loss in the statement of financial performance.

-Supply chain management system/policy

-The municipality approved the supply chain management policy in terms of ection 11 of the Local Government Finance Management Act (MFMA) which requires municipalities to develop and implement a Supply Chain Management Policy.
+Supply chain management system/ policy The municipality approved the supply chain management policy as per the provisions of section 11 of the Local Government Finance Management Act (MFMA) which requires municipalities to develop and implement a Supply Chain Management Policy.
 The principle objective of the legislation has been to comply with Section 217 of the Constitution, which among other things states that when contracting for goods and services the system must be fair, equitable, transparent, competitive and cost effective.
 Supply Chain Management (SCM) generally refers to the management of activities along the supply chain.
 The MFMA and its relevant regulations also identify processes/mechanisms which must be included in a SCM Policy.
-The Supply Chain Management System is applicable for the:

-- Procurement by the Municipality of all goods and services or works - Selection of contractors to provide assistance in the provision of municipal services - Selection of external mechanisms for the provision of municipal services in circumstances contemplated in Section 83 of the Local Municipal Systems Act
+The Supply Chain Management System is applicable for the: Procurement by the Municipality of all goods and services or works Selection of contractors to provide assistance in the provision of municipal services in circumstances contemplated in Section 83 of the Local Municipal Systems Act Sector Plan Description summary Sector Plan Description summary Disposal of assets or goods no longer required Letting or sale of Municipal property.
+Elias Motsoaledi Local Municipality Supply Chain Management Policy was reviewed in 2022.

-Sector Plan

-Description summary

-- Disposal of assets or goods no longer required - Letting or sale of Municipal property.

-Elias Motsoaledi Local Municipality Supply Chain Management Policy was last reviewed on 16 November 2011.
-It is currently again under review and will be tabled to Council for adoption in May 2012

 The specific objective of the SCM Unit is to ensure effective, efficient and transparent SCM systems, complemented by a strategy of coordinating and implementing comprehensive demand management plans as per the approved budget.

-- > Audit action plan

-- > Financial plan

-- Debt management plan

-- Audit committee appointed
+Audit action plan Financial plan Debt management plan Audit committee appointed

-Table 68: KPA 5: Good Governance and Public Participation

 Sector plan/ policies Description summary Communication Strategy The institution reviews its communication strategy on annual basis.
-The strategy is based on the following Communication Mandates: The National GCIS framework The Constitution of the Republic of South Africa, 1996 The State of the Nation Address 2009 (SONA).
-State of the Province Address 2009 (SOPA) State of the District Address 2009 (SODA) SALGA resolutions on Communications Conference 2006.
+The strategy is based on the following Communication Mandates: The National GCIS framework The Constitution of the Republic of South Africa, 1996 The State of the Nation Address 2023 (SONA).
+State of the Province Address 2023 (SOPA) State of the Province Address 2023 (SOPA) State of the District Address 2023 (SODA) SALGA resolutions on Communications Conference.
 Municipality Systems Act of 2000 on Public Participation Limpopo Economic Growth and Development Plan All other regulations, policies, acts that demand for more commitment on communicating government activities to the citizenry.
-Objectives: To enhance communication between Elias Motsoaledi Local Municipality and its stakeholders - Internal and External To enhance coordination of communication activities between the National, Provincial, Local government and the parastatals To encourage public participation through the empowerment of communities with information To promote indigenous languages that represents and appreciates diversity in our Municipality
+Objectives: To enhance communication between Elias Motsoaledi Loca Municipality and its stakeholders - Internal and External To enhance coordination of communication activities between the National, Provincial, Local government and the parastatals To encourage public participation through the empowerment of communities with information To promote indigenous languages that represents and appreciates diversity in our Municipality